rich-iannone/stationaRy/README.md

 <img src="inst/stations_map.png", width = 100%>

-Alright, I'll get my data from the `CYPRESS BOWL SNOWBOARD`, so this can be done by extending with `select_isd_station` and using the `name` argument to supply part of the station name.
+We'll get our data from the `CYPRESS BOWL SNOWBOARD` station.
+This can be done by extending with `select_isd_station` and using the `name` argument to supply part of the station name.

 ```R
 library(stationaRy)